 We all naturally sign with our babies -- we wave, we point, we clap our hands.
 Imagine taking it a step further -- adding American Sign Language.
 There are endless possibilities.
 Infants and preverbal toddlers can let you know when they are tired or hungry.
 They can indicate they prefer milk or a cracker.
 Early exposure to American Sign Language is a fun way to build communication, alleviate frustration, and encourage further language development.
-At Sign-a-Song babies, toddlers, preschoolers, and their caregivers are introduced to American Sign Language through original finger-moving songs, stories, and activities.
-With its innovative curriculum and music, Sign-a-Song is hailed as an entertaining and language enriching experience.
+At Sign-a-Song babies, toddlers, preschoolers, and their caregivers learn sign language through original finger-moving songs, stories, and activities.
+And best of all, we bring our baby sign language classes to you!

 Andrea Fixell - Founder/Director.
 In 1991 Andrea received her Masters degree from Teachers College, Columbia University in Deaf Education.
 Since then she has taught in both public and private school settings.
 In 2001 Andrea, then a new mother, founded Sign-a-Song for friends and their babies.
 Fifteen years later, Sign-a-Song continues to grow, sharing the joy of signing and music with an ever expanding audience, both young and old.

 Greg Barresi - Songwriter/Composer.
 Greg began playing guitar at six years old and hasn't stopped yet.
 In 2006 Greg received a BA in Theatre Arts from SUNY New Paltz.
 Since then, he has been working as both an actor and musician.
 He has worked extensively with the Vital Children's Theatre performing in the musicals "Pinkalicious" and "The Bully," and has taught workshops in creative movement, storytelling, and music.